 I’m Kate Patton, Tech Nation’s North East Entrepreneur Engagement Manager.
 We’re building a national network of ambitious entrepreneurs.
 If you’re a founder who requires support, feel free to book a meeting with me using this form.

 Opportunities and events

-Interested in attending events for digital tech founders in Yorkshire?
+Interested in attending events for digital tech founders in the North East?
 Then follow Kate on Twitter, where she’ll be sharing the best ones that come her way.

 Karl also tweets noteworthy national opportunities for founders – everything from accelerators and competitions to investment and collaboration opportunities, panels appearances, and much more.

 Have an event or opportunity for Kate to tweet?
 Get in touch

 For additional stats, explore Data Commons.
 It’s our ground-breaking national database of technology businesses, founders, investors, VC funds, angels, accelerators, universities and service providers to the sector.